 Australian wines are EXCELLENT.
-Yarra Valley is located about an hour or so outside Melbourne, and a lot of companies offer some great tours that will let you explore the region, taste some delicious wines, samples local cheeses, and enjoy a day or two at absolute leisure, while spoiling yourself silly.
+Yarra Valley is located about an hour or so outside Melbourne, and a lot of companies offer some great tours that will let you explore the region, taste some delicious wines, sample local cheeses, and enjoy a day or two at absolute leisure while spoiling yourself silly.
 Sounds fun?
-Check out these guys, their tours looked good to me –
+Check these out, their tours looked good to me –

 Where to Stay

-I stayed at Space Hotel, which is excellent when it comes to location, cleanliness, comfort, staff.
-The wifi doesn’t work in the dorms though, so there’s that.
+I stayed at Space Hotel, which is excellent when it comes to location, cleanliness, comfort, and staff.
+The wifi doesn’t work in the dorms though, only in the common area.

 What to Eat

-Nope.
 I can’t do justice to the food scene in Melbourne as a part of this post, so I’m going to do a whole other post on it.
 Melbourne is such a great place for FOOD!!
 I’m someone who loves exploring the city, so I usually end up missing meals, but I really didn’t want that to happen here.
-I basically dedicated an entire day to eating, and it was pretttttyyyyy damn amazing.
-Check out my next post – Melbourne I – Eating my way through this gorgeous city – for the lowdown on a lot of delicious food!
+So of my 5 days in Melbourne, I basically dedicated an entire one to eating, and it was pretttttyyyyy damn amazing.
+Check out my next post – Best Places to eat in Melbourne WITHOUT breaking the bank – for the lowdown on all the delicious food!

 Was this helpful?
 Is there something else you’d like to do in Melbourne?
 Let me know in the comments below!